Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jalapeño Cheddar Drop Biscuits. - harvestandnourish.com

-Starting off 2025 with a new breakfast biscuit flavour!
-These Jalapeño Cheddar Drop Biscuits are the perfect balance of spicy, cheesy and satisfying.
+Starting off the year with a new breakfast biscuit flavour!
+These Jalapeño Cheddar Drop Biscuits are a little bit spicy, cheesy and so satisfying.
 A flavourful take on classic drop biscuits, they’re easy enough to pull together in under 20 minutes.

 My Cheddar Scallion Drop Biscuits are one of my most popular breakfast recipes, so I decided to come back with a new flavour using ingredients I already had on hand.
 This version is a little less vibrant in colour, but the spicy kick makes up for it and I’ll take my green anywhere I can find it this time of year.